 Cell Culture and Parasite Infection.
-Human cells were isolated and/or cultured as described: MSCs (47), human foreskin fibroblasts (HFFs)(48) and HeLa cells (22).
+Human cells were isolated and/or cultured as described: MSCs (47), human foreskin fibroblasts (HFFs) (48), and HeLa cells (22) used in this study have been approved by the Institutional Review Board of

+Sun Yat-Sen University (2014064).
 Cell proliferation and cell survival assays were performed as described previously (49).
-Tachyzoites of T. gondii RH/GFP (50) and PLK/RED (51) were allowed to naturally egress from the host cells, and were then quickly harvested using standard procedures (15).
-The effects of IFN- γ -treated human MSCs, non-treated human MSCs or conditioned medium (CM) on the growth of T. gondii (moi = 0.5) were assessed by microscopic counting at different time points post-infection (18).
+Tachyzoites of T. gondii RH/GFP (50) and PLK/RED (51) were allowed to naturally egress from the host cells and were then quickly harvested using standard procedures (15).
+The effects of IFN- γ -treated human MSCs, nontreated human MSCs, or conditioned medium (CM) on the growth of T. gondii [multiplicity of infection (moi) = 0.5] were assessed by microscopic counting at different time points postinfection (18).

 Small Interfering RNA and Short Hairpin RNA Knockdown.
-In vitro silencing of IDO in hMSCs was performed as described (47), using three sets of IDO-siRNAs (SI Table 1).
-The short hairpin RNA (shRNA) expression vector, pLKOpuro1 (Addgene, USA) was used to express the control (shCtrl) and hGBP1, -2 and -5-specific shRNAs using specific oligos (SI Table 1).
-The helper plasmids, psPAX2 and pMD2.G, were used as lentiviral expression vectors (Addgene, USA).
-293T host cells were used for packaging of the shRNAs.
-The MISSION Non-Target pLKOpuro1 control vector (Sigma-Aldrich, USA) was used as a control (shCtrl).
-Pools of stably transduced cells were selected using puromycin (2 μg/ml) for 5-7 days.
-All experiments were performed in puromycin-free media, and each knockdown was validated by RT-PCR and Western blotting.
+In vitro silencing of IDO in hMSCs was performed as described (47), using three sets of IDO-siRNAs (Table S1).
+The short hairpin RNA (shRNA) expression vector pLKOpuro1 (Addgene) was used to express the control (shCtrl) and hGBP1, -2 and -5-specific shRNAs using specific oligos (Table S1).
+The helper plasmids psPAX2 and pMD2.
+G were used as lentiviral expression vectors (Addgene).
+The 293T host cells were